The latest on Drysdale, Konecny; Flyers call up a young forward

 NHL

-Tortorella had often utilized the Flyers' depth on the blue line by playing an extra defenseman.
+Head coach John Tortorella had often utilized the Flyers' depth on the blue line by playing an extra defenseman.
 Suddenly the Flyers are much thinner on the back end.
-Without Drysdale and Rasmus Ristolainen (upper body, injured reserve), the Flyers are down to six healthy defensemen.
+Without Drysdale and Rasmus Ristolainen (upper body, week to week), the Flyers are down to six healthy defensemen.

 York, coming off a two-point game (one goal, one assist), knows he'll have to help make up for the absence of Drysdale's offensive strengths.